Do you want to learn how to use the Pen Tool in Photoshop to edit and transform your real estate photography?

 To begin, the Pen Tool is grouped in the Tools together with the Shape Tools, the Type Tool, and the Path Selection (the white arrow), and Direct Selection (the black arrow).

 - Click on the image where you want to begin your path.
 A path is simply a line that goes from one point to another.
 It may be straight or curved and is independent of the image beneath it.

 2. Click the image where you want the path to begin and the path to end.
 This creates the first segment of your path.
 You should see a straight line appear.
 The more points you click, the more complex a shape you’ll make.

 3. To close a path, you click again on your initial starting point.
 And by hovering your mouse cursor over the starting point, a small circle appears in the bottom right corner of the pen icon.
 That means you’ve come full circle and clicking the starting point finishes the path.

 4. After you’ve created the path, you can save it to a Selection.
 Now, you can do different things with your Path.
 For example, you could fill the path with a foreground color or apply a stroke to the path using the brush you have selected.

 5. If you prefer keyboard shortcuts as a way of turning a path into a selection, you simply press Ctrl+Enter (Win) / Command+Return (Mac) and Photoshop will go ahead and convert the path into a selection.

-The more you use the Pen Tool on Photoshop, the more you get used to it, and start to understand what it can and cannot do.
+The more you use the Pen Tool in Photoshop, the more you get used to it.
+You’ll also see all the possibilities of what it can do.